-i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment.

-ii) Sub-Fund specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, gambling, alcohol, power generation and thermal coal mining.
-In addition, companies having an overall START rating of "D" or "E" (rating from "E" to "A") are excluded of the Sub-Fund's investment universe.
-Companies having an overall MSCI rating of "CCC" (rating from "C" to "AAA") are excluded of the Sub-Fund's investment universe.
-Companies having an excluded.
-The universe is further reduced by the number of companies deemed not aligned according to our SDG alignment assessment, as described above.
+- i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment. - ii) Fund-specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, gambling, alcohol, power generation and thermal coal mining.
+In addition, the companies with a MSCI ESG rating of CCC are excluded.
+Companies with a Co2 intensity greater than 500 tCO2/mEUR revenue are excluded.
+The universe is further reduced by the number of companies deemed not aligned according to our SDG alignment assessment, as described above. - 3) Minimum of Sustainable investments: the Sub-Fund makes sustainable investments whereby a minimum of 80% of the Sub-Fund's net assets, which align positively with relevant United Nations Sustainable Development Goals.